dstl/BSI-Flex-335-v2-Test-Harness/README.md

 CPU to run at, or near to 100%.
 This may cause latency and other poor performance issues, but should not impact functionality.
 It is recommended not to run these two applications at the same time.

 2.)
 The timestamp in PGadmin does not align with the test harness timestamp.
 This is beleived to be an issue that affected legacy versions of the software and has not been fixed in this release.

 3.)
-Alert Responses are not logged to the SQL database.
+Alert Response messages are not logged to the SQL database.
 This is beleived to be an issue that affected legacy versions of the software and has not been fixed in this release.

 ## License